varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^cohen]: [Cohen et al 2024](https://arxiv.org/abs/2410.24206) *Understanding Optimization in Deep Learning with Central Flows*, with a shorter accompanying blogpost [here](https://centralflows.github.io/part3/).

 Despite not being a variance-adaptive method, Muon is "curvature-aware" [^kovalev][^anonymous26][^su25], which addresses point (2).
-Intuitively, this comes from orthogonalization: after orthogonalization, Muon's update is "well-rounded" in parameter space, avoiding directions of steep change [^spectral].
+Intuitively, this comes from orthogonalization: after orthogonalization, Muon's update is "well-rounded" in parameter space, avoiding directions of steep change.
 Formally, each update is perfectly-conditioned (all spectral values are $1$), which keeps the weights themselves well-conditioned (their singular values remain small and near each other)[^Boreiko].
 Muon is effectively performing gradient descent down a constrained submanifold of the full parameter space.
 Along these lines, Jeremy Bernstein has proposed *Manifold Muon*, which tweaks Muon such that the weights remain perfectly-conditioned  [^bernstein25].